G. Marius Clore: 3D structure determination in solution by NMR

-Detection and visualization of excited and sparsely-populated states
+Detection and visualization of excited and sparsely populated states

-Clore's recent work has focused on developing new NMR methods (such as paramagnetic relaxation enhancement, dark state exchange saturation transfer spectroscopy and lifetime line broadening) to detect, characterize and visualize the structure and dynamics of sparsely-populated states of macromolecules, which are important in macromolecular interactions but invisible to conventional structural and biophysical techniques.
+Clore's recent work has focused on developing new NMR methods (such as paramagnetic relaxation enhancement, dark state exchange saturation transfer spectroscopy and lifetime line broadening) to detect, characterize and visualize the structure and dynamics of sparsely populated states of macromolecules, which are important in macromolecular interactions but invisible to conventional structural and biophysical techniques.
 Examples of include the direct demonstration of rotation-coupled sliding and intermolecular translocation as mechanisms whereby sequence-specific DNA binding proteins locate their target site(s) within an overwhelming sea of non-specific DNA sequences; the detection, visualization and characterization of encounter complexes in protein-protein association; the analysis of the synergistic effects of conformational selection and induced fit in protein-ligand interactions; and the uncovering of "dark", spectroscopically invisible states in interactions of NMR-visible proteins and polypeptides (including intrinsically disordered states) with very large megadalton macromolecular assemblies.
 The latter includes an atomic-resolution view of the dynamics of the amyloid-β aggregation process. and the demonstration of intrinsic unfoldase/foldase activity of the macromolecular machine GroEL.
 These various techniques have also been used to uncover the kinetic pathway of pre-nucleation transient oligomerization events and associated structures involving the protein encoded by huntingtin exon-1, which may provide a potential avenue for therapeutic intervention in Huntington's disease, a fatal autosomal dominant, neurodegenerative condition.

 Scientific impact

-Clore is one of the most highly cited scientists in the fields of molecular biophysics, structural biology, biomolecular NMR and chemistry with over 540 published scientific articles and an h-index (number of papers cited h or more time) of 142.
-Clore is also one of only four NIH scientists to have been elected to both the United States National Academy of Sciences and The Royal Society, the other three being Julius Axelrod, Francis Collins and Harold Varmus.
+Clore is one of the most highly cited scientists in the fields of molecular biophysics, structural biology, biomolecular NMR and chemistry with over 550 published scientific articles and an h-index (number of papers cited h or more time) of 144.
+Clore is also one of only five NIH scientists to have been elected to both the United States National Academy of Sciences and The Royal Society, the other four being Julius Axelrod, Francis Collins, Harold Varmus and Ad Bax.

 Personal life

-Marius Clore was educated at the Lycee Francais Charles de Gaulle in Kensington, London.
-Marius Clore's father was the film producer Leon Clore whose credits include The French Lieutenant's Woman, and his mother was Miriam Clore (née Werner), a member of the Haganah during the 1948 Arab-Israeli War and subsequently the personal assistant to David Ben Gurion prior to moving to England.
-Sir Charles Clore and Dame Vivien Duffield are his great uncle and second cousin, respectively.
-He is married to Carole A. Bewley a senior investigator and Chief of the Laboratory of Bioorganic Chemistry in the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health.
+Marius Clore was educated at the Lycee Francais Charles de Gaulle in Kensington, London, University College London and UCL Medical School.
+He holds a 3rd degree black belt in Tae Kwon Do and was an avid cave diver.
+Marius Clore's father was the film producer Leon Clore whose credits include The French Lieutenant's Woman.